xor2003/masm2c/README.md

   Also DOS memory manager and stack.
 - CGA text mode is supported using Curses (PDcurses or NCurses).

-Other code used: ASM2C (x86 instruction emulation), tasm_recover (from SCUMMVM project; highly modified), QEMU x86 test suit, FreeDOS memory manager.
+Other code reused: ASM2C (x86 instruction emulation), tasm-recover (from SCUMMVM project; highly modified), QEMU x86 test suit, FreeDOS memory manager.

+To translate execute: tasm-recover masm_source.asm
 License: GPL2.
 Sure ASM2C is better but it written on swift and less instructions supported, also only protected mode.
 TODO: add FPU instructions support.